AdamKyle/flare/resources/info/combat/section-1.md

 Ambush is similar to [Thieves](/information/races-and-classes) [Shadows Dance](/information/skills-information) in which you can bypass the enemy dodge and block and attack out right.

 You can have a max of 75% Ambush Chance and Resistance.
-Only enemies in Purgatory have an Ambush Resistance and Chance as well as all Celestials.
+Only enemies in Purgatory have an Ambush Resistance and Chance, while most [Celestials](/information/celestials) have just resistances to both going to a max of 60%.
 If you manage to ambush an enemy, they cannot counter your attack, the same applies if a Thieves Shadow Dance triggers.

-- Ambush will do 2X the weapon damage to enemies if you attack with Attack or Cast.
+- Ambush will do 2x the weapon damage to enemies if you attack with Attack or Cast.
-- Ambush will only do 1.75X the weapon damage to the enemies for Cast and Attack and Attack and cast.
+- Ambush will only do 1.75x the weapon damage to the enemies for Cast and Attack and Attack and cast.
 - Ambush will not fire for Defend.

-Ambush, for cast and attack and attack and cast will do 1.75 for each (1.75 for cast and 1.75 for attack, regardless of order).
+Ambush, for cast and attack and attack and cast will do 1.75x for each (1.75x for cast and 1.75x for attack, regardless of order).

 Counter allows you to counter the enemy's weapon attack at +5% to your weapon attack.
 If you manage to counter the enemy then has a 2% chance to counter your counter at +5% of their attack.

 If the enemy counters your attack you have a 2% chance to counter their counter at +2.5% of your weapon attack.

 You cannot counter a countered counter, that is:

-If the enemy counters you, and you manage to counter them (at 2%) they cannot then re-counter you, it is not an endless loop.

-At most, it will be:

 - Enemy hits
 - You counter - You must be alive after the initial attack for this to happen.